 Today, Kaplan University enrolls approximately 8,600 military personnel (active duty, veterans, and their spouses) and has more than 2,000 military alumni.
 Military students come to KU because of its educational quality and career-focused curriculum, support services, and the convenience of flexible, online courses compatible with their challenging schedules and frequent changes in deployment status.
 They appreciate Kaplan's interest in their success, embodied in our discounted military tuition plan.

-• Letter from Kaplan Inc. Chairman and CEO Andy Rosen to Senator Tom Harkin (May 2011)
+• Letter from Kaplan Inc. Chairman Andy Rosen to Senator Tom Harkin (May 2011)

 • Graham Holdings Company Chairman and CEO Don Graham's Letter to Shareholders (February 2011)